SDA-SE/sda-dropwizard-commons/sda-commons-server-mongo-testing/README.md

 If the `http_proxy` environment variable is present, the configured proxy is used to download the mongod executable.

+### Scripting

+By default, scripting using JavaScript is disabled.
+You should avoid using it, as it can cause security issues.
+If you still need to use it, activate it using the build `enableScripting()`.

 ### Configuration in a special CI-environment

 Normally the mongod executable is downloaded directly from the mongodb web page.